Finding Peace

 Ask the Horizons Team: Changing Habits

-My daughter just wants to touch people all the time.
+Question: My daughter just wants to touch people all the time.
 It’s frustrating and at times can be very embarrassing.
 She’ll even walk up to strangers.
 What can we do to stop this?
 If we tell her “No!” she gets a funny little smile on her face and then sometimes does it again!
-Help!
+Help! ~ …

 It’s the Simple Things!

 Singing songs, taking a walk, sharing a snack, holding hands, reading a bedtime story – these are the simple things in life.
 My daughter is really into music, and we spend many hours every day either listening to music, making music, or singing songs.
-It doesn’t matter to her that her momma can’t carry a tune.
-As long as I’m signing one of her favorite songs, life is good.
-One of her other favorite activities is walking around our yard saying, hi and bye to the trees.
-Sometimes she just wants to walk, and at others she wants to ride in the wagon as we visit each tree.
-At eighteen months old, she is developing quite the personality and independent mind; but she helps me to remember the simple things.
+It doesn’t matter to her that her momma can’t carry a …

 Go With Your Gut: Five Tips for Parents Making School-Related Decisions

 School-related decisions seem to be an ever-present issue for all families, but especially for families with a child with unique learning needs.
-Here are some tips I find myself frequently providing parents in regards to their child’s education:
+Here are some tips I find myself frequently providing parents in regards to their child’s education: Do not buy into the idea that there is a certain place out there that is a …

 Beating the Wintertime Blues

 Winter can start to feel long by this point in the season, especially for those of us living in cold climates!
 The holidays are long gone, early mornings and routines are back in full swing, and our bodies are likely digesting more fat and sugar than normal.
-The sun seems rarely to shine, at least here in Michigan; and exercise is hard to come by with snowy, blistery days.
-Let’s just face it; winter can be a tough season leaving many people in a slump, depressed, and finding that motivation takes effort.
-This can especially be the case when parenting children with autism, ADHD, and other neurodevelopmental disorders.
-Below are a few helpful tools for beating the wintertime blues – and feeling good while doing it.
+The sun seems rarely to shine, at least …